-CONFIG Menu CONFIG Menu Parameter Choices Description MOTBAN 1D 2D 3D 5D 10D 20D OFF Motion band.
+Parameter Choices Description ZRANGE 1.9% 100% Zero range.
+Selects the range within which the scale can be zeroed.
+The 1.9% selection is \pm 1.9% around the calibrated zero point, for a total range of 3.8%.
+Indicator must be at standstill to zero the scale.
+Use 1.9% for legal-for-trade applications.
+MOTBAN 1D 2D 3D 5D 10D 20D OFF Motion band.
 Sets the level, in display divisions, at which scale motion is detected.
 If motion is not detected for 1 second or more, the standstill symbol lights.
 Some operations, including print, tare, and zero, require the scale to be at standstill.
 Maximum legal value varies depending on local regulations.
 If OFF is selected, ZTRKBN should also be set to OFF.
 OVRLOA FS+2% FS+1D FS+9D FS Overload.
 Determines the point at which the display blanks and an out-of-range error message is displayed.
 Maximum legal value varies depending on local regulations.
+SMPRAT 15HZ 30HZ 3.75HZ 7.5HZ Sample rate.
+Selects measurement rate, in samples per second, of the analog-to-digital converter.
+Lower sample rate values provide greater signal noise immunity.
 DIGFL1 DIGFL2 DIGFL3 2 4 8 16 32 64 1 Digital filtering.
 Selects the digital filtering rate used to reduce the effects of mechanical vibration from the immediate area of the scale.
 Choices indicate the number of A/D conversions that are averaged to obtain the displayed reading.
 A higher number gives a more accurate display by minimizing the effect of a few noisy readings, but slows down the settling rate of the indicator.
-See Section 7.7 on page 40 for more information on digital filtering.
-DFSENS 80UT 16OUT 32OUT 64OUT 128OUT 2OUT 4OUT Digital filter cutout sensitivity.
+See Section 7.7 on page 41 for more information on digital filtering.
+DFSENS 80UT 160UT 320UT 640UT 1280UT 20UT 40UT Digital filter cutout sensitivity.
 Specifies the number of consecutive readings that must fall outside the filter threshold (DFTHRH parameter) before digital filtering is suspended.
 If NONE is selected, the filter is always enabled.
-DFTHRH NONE 2DD 5DD 10DD 20DD 50DD 100DD 200DD 250DD Digital filter cutout threshold.
+DFTHRH NONE 2DD 5DD 10DD 20DD 50DD 100DD 200DD 200DD 250DD Digital filter cutout threshold.
 Specifies the filter threshold, in display divisions.
 When a specified number of consecutive scale readings (DFSENS parameter) fall outside of this threshold, digital filtering is suspended.
 If NONE is selected, the filter is always enabled.
 TAREFN BOTH NOTARE PBTARE KEYED Tare function.
 Enables or disables push-button and keyed tares.
 Possible values are: BOTH: Both push-button and keyed tares are enabled NOTARE: No tare allowed (gross mode only) PBTARE: Push-button tares enabled KEYED: Keyed tare enabled